waimea-ammacintosh/Level-2-programming-assesment/docs/test-plan.md

 ---

+## Grid set-up

+This is to check if my grid will set up right every time i set up my game

+### Test Data To Use

+I will run the program multiple times, making sure the grid displays the right amount of coins as the user inputs

+### Expected Test Result

+My program should consistantly display the right amount of coins every time

+---

 ## Example Test Name

 Example test description.
 Example test description.
 Example test description.
 Example test description.
 Example test description.
 Example test description.